An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: INTRODUCTION

-A main contribution of this paper rests on a Bayesian regression model for the conditional bulk and conditional tail of a possibly heavy-tailed response.
-Our model pioneers the development of regression methods in an extreme value framework that allow for some covariates to be significant for the bulk but not for the tail (and vice-versa).
+{The} main contribution of this paper rests on a Bayesian regression model for the conditional {lower values (i.e.}{,}{~left tail)} and conditional {(right)} tail of a possibly heavy-tailed response.
+Our model pioneers the development of regression methods in an extreme value framework that allow for some covariates to be significant for the {lower values} but not for the tail {(and vice-versa)}.
 Some further comments on the proposed model are in order.
-First, the proposed model bypasses the need for (conditional) threshold selection; such selection is particularly challenging on a regression framework as it entails selecting a function of the covariate (say, $u_{\mathbf{x}}$) rather than a single scalar.
-Second, our method models both the conditional bulk and the conditional tail; thus, the proposed model offers a full portrait of the conditional distribution, while it is still able to extrapolate beyond observed data into the conditional tail.
-Finally, our method is directly tailored for variable selection in an extreme value framework; in particular, it can be used to track what covariates are significant for the bulk and tails.
+First, the proposed model bypasses the need for (conditional) threshold selection; such selection is particularly challenging {in} a regression framework as it entails selecting a function of the covariate (say, $u_{\mathbf{x}}$) rather than a single scalar.
+Second, our method models both the conditional {lower values} and the conditional tail, {offering} a full portrait of the conditional distribution, while still {being} able to extrapolate beyond observed data into the conditional tail.
+Finally, our method is directly tailored for variable selection in an extreme value framework; in particular, it can be used to track what covariates are significant for the {lower values} and tails.